Skip to contents

 vpfile

 Character.
 File name.
-When provided, writes a vertical profile file (vpfile) in the ODIM HDF5 format to disk.
+When provided, writes a vertical profile file (vpfile) either in the VPTS CSV or ODIM HDF5 format to disk.

 pvolfile_out